Exporting to macOS with the WKWebView wrapper

-Construct can export your project as a traditional macOS desktop app using WKWebView.
+Construct can export your project as a macOS desktop app using WKWebView.
 This is basically a version of the Safari browser engine that is built in to macOS.
-In other words it's very much like having your project run in Safari, but without any browser parts like the address bar showing, so it looks like a native app.
-Also since the exported files don't need to include a full browser engine (like NW.js does), it's a very lightweight export option with minimal file size overhead.
+In other words it's very much like having your project run in Safari, but without any browser parts like the address bar showing, so it looks like a traditional desktop app.
+It's also a very lightweight export option with minimal file size overhead as it does not need to bundle a browser engine.
 This tutorial covers how to use this export option.

 Exporting